 Have you ever faced severe winter weather?
 What tips do you have for us?

-If you’d like a printable copy of this list so you can access it during a winter power outage, just click below!
+If you’d like a printable copy of the Surviving a Winter Storm checklist, so you can access it during a winter power outage, just click below!

 Pin this now for later!